Industry-specific foundation models

 Build the foundation around the operating reality.

 Miril works with industrial partners whose perception problems are important enough to deserve their own foundation layer.
 Bring the sector, the data reality, and the demand.
-We build the training system around it.
+We build the domain-adapted training system around it.